 Operational capacity is based on an estimate of daily injection pressure per barrel and the authorized maximum injection pressure.
 This captures the reality of pressure limitations on disposal wells and provides a more accurate idea of the volume a well can handle.
-It’s valuable to understand because operational capacity allows us to estimate a well’s ability to reach it’s permitted volume and pressure based on its past performance.
+It’s valuable to understand because operational capacity allows us to estimate a well’s ability to reach its permitted volume and pressure based on its past performance.
 For example, suppose a well is permitted for 30,000 bpd but has been injecting 10,000 bpd at its maximum authorized pressure.
-In that case, its operational capacity is likely 10,000 bpd not the permitted 30,000 bpd.
+In that case, its operational capacity is likely 10,000 bpd, not the permitted 30,000 bpd.

 The cumulative permitted disposal capacity for the thousands of actively injecting wells in the TX Permian is estimated to be just over 51 million bpd.
 However, the operational capacity is only around 31 million bpd, a massive 40% less than permitted capacity.
 Operational capacity is also about 40% less than permitted capacity in both the Midland and Delaware Basins.
 This paints a picture of a Permian Basin less able to dispose of its water.

 As we discussed in the preceding sections, these reductions in disposal capacity could have severe implications on disposal availability.
 Volume reductions like these assume that the permitted volumes being reduced were available in the first place, which we know could be far from accurate.
-Additionally, if the RRC or SWD operators decide that more significant volume reductions are needed to thoroughly address seismicity, capacity constraints will be more severe and water management costs in these areas will rise.
+Additionally, if the RRC or SWD operators decide that more significant volume reductions are needed to address seismicity thoroughly, capacity constraints will be more severe, and water management costs in these areas will rise.
 In either scenario, if disposal availability decreases or new disposal permitting is limited, the industry should expect water management costs to increase, especially in core Midland Basin and New Mexico acreage.
 Disposal capacity in the Permian is difficult to confidently assess whether from the perspective of existing operational capacity or even through the lens of total potential disposal capacity.
 We must continue to develop our understanding of disposal capacity in the Permian and what limiting disposal could do to the ability of the oil and gas industry to produce energy.
 This understanding will be a key part in infrastructure development strategies, regional capital deployment decisions, and water management plans for E&P companies.

-There are over four thousand active disposal wells across the TX Permian; for each of these wells we used a six-month median value for daily injection rate (bpd), injection pressure (psi), and injection pressure per barrel (psi/bbl).
+There are over three thousand active disposal wells across the TX Permian; for each of these wells we used a six-month median value for daily injection rate (bpd), injection pressure (psi), and injection pressure per barrel (psi/bbl).
 Operational capacity was estimated by dividing maximum authorized injection pressure (psi) and by daily pressure per barrel.
 If daily injection pressure was zero and injection rate was zero, then the operational capacity is the permitted capacity.
 If daily injection pressure was zero and injection rate was positive, then the operational capacity is the permitted capacity.
 If daily injection pressure was positive and injection rate was zero then the operational capacity for that well is null.
 This calculation for operational capacity is based on reported injection pressure which may have limited accuracy based on the quality of reporting or the type of pressure monitoring.
 Operational capacity is variable and can change over time.